Old Winchester Hill: Archaeology

 On the summit of the hill is an Iron Age hill fort.
-Within the hill fort can also be found Bronze Age barrows dating between 2100 to 750 BCE.
-The fort itself was probably built in the Early or early-Middle Iron Age (600-300 BCE) and fell out of use around the beginning of the Late Iron Age (150-100 BCE), as this is the general pattern for hill forts in the south-east of England.
+Within the hill fort can also be found Bronze Age barrows dating between 2100 and 750 BCE.
+The fort itself was probably built in the Early or early–Middle Iron Age (600–300 BCE) and fell out of use around the beginning of the Late Iron Age (150–100 BCE), as this is the general pattern for hill forts in the south-east of England.
 More modern archaeology dates from World War II when the British Army used the hill as a mortar testing range.
-Some unexploded Ordnance may still remain in 'fenced-off' sections of the hill however grazing hill-sheep access all areas so danger to the casual walker is likely to be low.
+Some unexploded ordnance may still remain in 'fenced-off' sections of the hill; however, grazing hill-sheep access all areas so danger to the casual walker is likely to be low.

 Wildlife

-The hill is the Site of Special Scientific Interest and a national nature reserve managed by Natural England.
-This unimproved chalk downland is home to a number of butterfly species, including the Adonis blue, chalkhill blue, common blue, dark green fritillary, Essex skipper, marbled white, meadow brown, silver-spotted skipper, small heath, small skipper, and the speckled wood.
+The hill is a Site of Special Scientific Interest and a national nature reserve managed by Natural England.
+This unimproved chalk downland is home to a number of butterfly species, including the Adonis blue, chalkhill blue, common blue, dark green fritillary, Essex skipper, marbled white, meadow brown, silver-spotted skipper, small heath, small skipper, and speckled wood.
 There is also a diverse bird population, including the European green woodpecker, commonly seen feeding amongst the many anthills (which are also very important for the lifecycle of the Lycaenidae butterflies) and the turtle dove.
 Many species of orchid can be found on the hill or in the immediate vicinity including the fly, bee and frog orchids.